Propagation phenomena in periodic patchy landscapes with interface conditions: Introduction

 Shigesada and coauthors obtained the invasion conditions in terms of the sizes of patches, diffusivities and growth rates.
 They proved that the population spreads successfully if and only if the invasion condition is satisfied.
 Moreover, when invasion occurs, the distribution of the population initially localized in a bounded area always evolves into a pulsating front.
 The velocity was calculated with the aid of the dispersion relation, based on linearization at low density \cite{SKT1986}.
 When diffusion is constant, the rigorous analytical results in \cite{BHR2005-1} apply to this patch model, but the case of discontinuous diffusion and interface matching conditions is not covered.

 Recently, Maciel and Lutscher \cite{ML2013} introduced novel interface matching conditions, based on the work by Ovaskainen and Cornell \cite{OC2003}.
-The population flux is still continuous at an interface, but the density it not.
+The population flux is still continuous at an interface, but the density is not.
 We will explain these conditions in detail below.
 These matching conditions not only allow us to include patch preference data, which are frequently collected in the field, into reaction-diffusion models, but also remove some biologically unrealistic behavior that the model with the continuous-density interface conditions above shows (see \cite{ML2013} for a thorough discussion).
 A number of recent studies use this new framework to study questions of persistence and spread \cite{ML2015,AL2019b} and apply it to marine reserve design \cite{AL2019a}.
 All these studies show that the correct choice of interface conditions has a crucial effect on basic quantities such as population persistence conditions and spread rates in periodic environments.
-Recently, Maciel and Lutscher \cite{ML2018} showed how different movement strategies for competing species in patchy landscapes can lead to different outcomes of competition.
-Maciel and coauthors found evolutionarily steady movement strategies in a two-patch landscape \cite{MCCL2020}.
+Later on, Maciel and Lutscher \cite{ML2018} showed how different movement strategies for competing species in patchy landscapes can lead to different outcomes of competition.
+Maciel and coauthors found evolutionarily stable movement strategies in a two-patch landscape \cite{MCCL2020}.
+A model including a higher-dimensional version of related flux matching conditions combined with Robin boundary conditions between two complementary subsets of $\R^N$ has also been studied recently by Berestycki, Rossi and Tellini~\cite{BRT2021}, with an emphasis on the propagation in the directions along the interface.

 Our paper is devoted to a rigorous analytical study of the periodic patch model with two types of alternately arranged patches in a one-dimensional habitat.
 The population may grow or decay, depending on patch type, and diffusivity may change between patches.
 The setting and assumptions will be made precise below.
 The aim of the present work is first to rigorously prove the well-posedness of this somewhat nonstandard patch model starting with nonnegative continuous and bounded initial data.
 Then we investigate the long-time behavior and spatial dynamics of this type of model in the framework of a periodic environment with monostable dynamics.
 We give a criterion for the existence and uniqueness of a positive and bounded steady state.
 Furthermore, under the hypothesis that the species can persist, we shall prove the existence of an asymptotic spreading speed $c^*$ of the solution to the Cauchy problem and we show that this spreading speed coincides with the minimal speed for rightward and leftward pulsating fronts.
 Moreover, the asymptotic spreading speed $c^*$ can be characterized using a family of eigenvalues.
 To the best of our knowledge, the results that had previously been discussed only formally or observed numerically in~\cite{ML2013}, are proved rigorously here for the first time.